What guarantee does my puppy have and what papers will come with him/her?

 Below is the guarantee portion of our sales contract.
 The remainder of the sales contract lists other pertinent details such as names, addresses, and contact numbers of sellers and buyer(s); immunization and health record; payment record; signatures and dates; etc.

-2. We only breed healthy males and females with no known significant health issues.
-As a result, our puppies have had excellent overall health.
-While there is no such thing as a perfect puppy, just as there are no perfect humans, you are adopting a high-quality Frenchie puppy and you should expect a puppy of good overall health who will have a happy and active life of a decade or more if you do your part in assuring his/her proper care and maintenance.
+2. We breed only high-quality, healthy males and females and which have no known significant health issues and which have been DNA tested for the common Frenchie defects.
+As a result, our puppies, which have all been thoroughly examined by our vet, have had excellent overall health.
+While there is no such thing as a perfect puppy, just as there are no perfect humans, you are adopting a high-quality Frenchie puppy.
+Therefore, you should expect a puppy of good overall health which will have a happy and active life of a decade or more if you do your part in assuring his/her proper care and maintenance.
+If your Frenchie is significantly debilitated or dies within the first year due to a congenital defect, as confirmed by a competent necropsy at your expense, we will replace your puppy with a comparable puppy when one is available (we increase this to two years if NuVet supplements are used).
+You will be responsible for all shipping costs associated with a replacement puppy.
+At our discretion, other arrangements acceptable to both parties may be made.

-3. Any minor health issue(s) or defect(s) found during our vet’s examination of the puppy you have selected will be disclosed to you.
-If there are minor issues, you will have the options of passing on this puppy and waiting for another litter, of having your deposit refunded, or of accepting this puppy with the known issue(s).
+Any minor defect(s) found during our vet’s examination of each puppy will be fully disclosed to interested clients.
 In some cases, such as small umbilical hernias, undescended testicles, excessively narrow nostrils, cherry eye, etc. (we have had very few of these issues), we may adjust the purchase price to help pay for corrective surgery/treatment.
-If your vet finds any health issues which our vet has missed, they should be communicated to us immediately and we will work out a fair resolution with you.
+If your vet finds any health issues which our vet has missed, communicate to us immediately and we will work out a fair resolution with you.

-4. We are proactive in the health care of all of our French Bulldogs.
-Each has received up to date immunizations and preventive treatments for worms, giardia, and coccidia.
-However, all puppies are considered high risk for coccidia and giardia and other intestinal bacteria and parasites, and preventive treatment is no guarantee that none of these issues will appear.
-These are often brought on by the stress of shipping, a new home and environment, a diet change, new people and playmates, a change in climate, etc. These health issues are not generally serious (even when some blood &/or mucus shows up in the stool) and are easily treated, and this guarantee does not cover the cost of treatment for any of these conditions.
+6. We are proactive in the health care of all of our French Bulldogs.
+Each of our puppies has received up-to-date immunizations and preventive treatments for worms, giardia, and coccidia.
+However, all puppies are considered high-risk for coccidia and giardia and other intestinal bacteria and parasites, and preventive treatment is no guarantee that none of these issues will appear as they can be brought on by the stress of shipping, a new home and environment, a diet change, new people and playmates, a change in climate, etc. These health issues are not generally serious (even when some blood and/or mucus shows up in the stool) and are easily treated.
+Our guarantee does not cover the cost of treatment for any of these conditions.

-5. This contract does not cover injuries, illnesses, or debilitating disorders that result from accidents, neglect, or improper care, including injuries sustained from a jump or fall from an excessive height or from excessive exertion or stress, especially in hot weather.
-You, the owner, agree to provide quality food, adequate shelter (the French Bulldog is primarily an inside dog and does not tolerate excessive heat or cold), regular vet checks, and age appropriate vaccinations and dewormings (including heart worm medication) and other medication as determined by a qualified vet.
+7. This contract does not cover death, injuries, illnesses, or debilitating disorders that result from accidents, neglect, or improper care, including injuries sustained from a jump or fall from an excessive height or from excessive exertion or stress, especially in hot weather.
+You, the owner, agree to provide high-quality food, adequate shelter (the French Bulldog is primarily an inside dog and does not tolerate excessive heat or cold), regular vet checks, and age appropriate vaccinations and dewormings (including heart worm medication).
 Failure to provide proper care for your French Bulldog will void this warranty.
 Frenchies generally do not swim and do not tolerate exertion and stress as well as non-brachycephalic breeds.

-7. We want each of our valued clients to personally meet his/her/their new puppy before taking formal possession (normally starting at approximately 9 weeks of age).
+8. We want each of our valued clients to personally meet his/her/their new puppy before taking formal possession (normally at about 9 weeks of age).
 If you live close enough to us in northern Utah to personally meet your new puppy before taking him/her home, we strongly encourage you to do so.
-If not, we will have one of our responsible carriers/nannies hand deliver your puppy to you at your nearest major airport.
+If not, we will have one of our responsible puppy chaperones/nannies hand deliver your puppy to you at your nearest major airport.
 If, after meeting your new puppy, you are not completely satisfied and you believe that we have in any way misrepresented him/her, you can refuse to take possession and we will refund everything you have paid, excluding the shipping charge which goes directly to our carrier.